aqralisa/Starter-Kit-master/Starter-Kit-master/PART2.md

 List all the features completed.

-1. Cool Feature #1
-2. Cool Feature #2
-3. *add more*
+1. Randomly generate board
+2. Objects Implementation
+3. Alien's Attack and Movement

 ### To Do

 List all the features not yet done.
 Remove this section if there is no incomplete requirements.

-1. Cool Feature #1
+1. Save and Load file
-2. *add more*
+2.

-## Additional Features

-Describe the additional features that has been implemented.

 ## Contributions